 Eric Wang's family is affected by myotonic dystrophy.
 Eric received his PhD from the Harvard-MIT Division of Health Sciences and Technology, and recently moved to University of Florida, where he studies this disease.

-Sharif Bordbar's family is affected by Becker muscular dystrophy.
-Sharif recently received his PhD from Harvard, where he studies muscular dystrophy with Amy Wagers.
+Sharif Tabebordbar's family is affected by Facioscapulohumeral muscular dystrophy.
+Sharif received his PhD from Harvard, where he studied muscular dystrophy with Amy Wagers.

 Albert Almada's family is affected by Duchenne muscular dystrophy.
 Albert received his PhD from MIT, and is a postdoctoral fellow with Amy Wagers at Harvard, where he also studies Duchenne muscular dystrophy.

 Chris Anselmo has been affected by Miyoshi Myopathy since he was 17 years old.
-He will complete business school at Boston College in 2016.
+He completed business school at Boston College in 2016.
 Chris also actively writes a blog hosted by MDA, where he describes both the struggles and triumphs of living with muscle disease.